jdtsmith/kind-icon/README.md

 - `kind-icon-blend-frac`: The fractional blend between custom badge `:face` foreground and background (see above) color to use as a custom background for each badge.
 A value of 0.0 simply replicates the background color.
 Values should likely stay below 0.3 or so.

+- `kind-icon-default-style`: Default style to build `svg-lib` icons with.
+Normally there is no need to configure this.
+Note that `svg-lib` accepts `:background nil` to produce SVG with transparent backgrounds; this will be overridden if `kind-icon-blend-background` is non-nil.
+Set `:height` to a slightly smaller value if line spacing issues occur.
+You can switch the default `svg-lib` "collection" from material by adding, e.g. `:collection "octicon"` to this plist (see `svg-lib-icon-collections`).

 ### Colors

 If you don't like the default colors of the icons, you can customize the associated face, choose another pre-existing face, or substitute your own face.
 You can also change how the background color is displayed.